-Ann, who is newly single, is getting a stem cell facelift and eyelid rejuvenation.
+Ann, who is newly single, is getting a facelift and eyelid rejuvenation.

-Dr. Rose said, “We’re taking certain fat transpositions that have a certain stem cell component and of course we’re able to keep the incisions tucked well behind the hair.
+Dr. Rose said, “We’re taking certain fat transpositions that have growth-factor components and of course we’re able to keep the incisions tucked well behind the hair.
 So you really won’t see any scars.
 After about 10 to 12 days, she’ll be able to Facebook and Facetime all she wants.”

 Ann said, “I hope there’s a big difference!”